BOI FAQs: Answers for Reporting LLCs and More

 You submit your personal information (legal name, date of birth, address, and a unique I.D. number) to FinCEN.
 They’ll then give you a unique number that can be used instead of this information in your BOI Report.
 (This is particularly helpful if you have multiple reporting companies and you are not the primary filer.)

-There are currently twenty-three different types of businesses that qualify for BOI exemption.
-These include banks, public utilities, inactive entities, tax-exempt entities, and large operating companies.
+There are different types of businesses that qualify for BOI exemption.
+The biggest exemption is any domestic business or business owned by a U.S. citizen.
+Other exemptions include banks, public utilities, inactive entities, tax-exempt entities, and large operating companies.

 Most beneficial owners must file their information, but there are a few exceptions.
 These include: